-Are you trying to figure out how to shorten your best run time without having to add extra miles to the length of your runs?
-It is possible but it takes the right techniques and some great tips to get you there.
+If you’re trying to figure out how to shorten your best run time without having to add extra miles to the length of your runs, the right tips may be all you need.
+It takes the right techniques and some great tips to get you there.

 Use the following to help you to get your time down in a meaningful way.
 You’ll shave minutes off your total while still running the same distance.

 Get Professional Assistance to Achieve a Better Run Time

 Before you take off with any list – including this one – it’s always a good idea to speak with a professional.
 The best place to start is usually your doctor.
 This is good advice whenever you decide to make a change to your fitness program, even if you’re thinking about taking a new class or trying a new video.